terryzg/terryzg/README.md

 - Java: Applied object-oriented programming principles in class projects.
 - Git: Familiar with version control and collaboration on projects using GitHub.
 - Docker: Basic knowledge of containerization and using Docker for environment setup and deployment.
-- Pygame: Used for game development projects, such as during Hack NC.
 - R: Applied in statistical analysis and data visualization, including coursework in STOR 455.